 The Institution of Chemical Engineers (IChemE), based in the UK, is the primary international professional society for the chemical engineer.
 The Bachelor of Engineering (Chemical Engineering) (Honours) degree is accredited by IChemE, UK, at the BEng level.

 You can spend one or two semesters in universities in Canada, the USA, Mexico, Denmark, Germany, Sweden, China and Korea.
-You can also undertake industry work experience with some of the world’s leading companies in Europe.

 Program and course information